Page highlights

 What role do hospitals play in treating chronic obstructive pulmonary disease?

 Patients may require admission to hospital for severe acute exacerbations of COPD.
-Acute exacerbations of COPD (flare-ups) are frequently due to respiratory tract infections but have also been associated with increases in exposure to air pollution and changes in ambient temperature.
+These so-called ‘flare ups’ are frequently due to respiratory tract infections but have also been associated with increases in exposure to air pollution and changes in ambient temperature.

 The rest of this section discusses hospitalisations with a principal diagnosis of COPD, unless otherwise stated.
 However, charts and tables also include statistics for any diagnosis of COPD.